tmmccall/DevOps-Foundations-Course/Project/frontend/README.md

 - **Advanced operations**: square root, logarithm
 - Clear function to reset the calculator
 - Toggle the negative sign (+/-) of input number
-- Formatting for large numbers using exponential notation to avoid spilling outside display
+- Formatting for large numbers using exponential notation to avoid spilling outside the display

 ### Prerequisites
 1. **Node.js**: To test if it is installed, open the Command Line `Terminal`, and run: